johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 * So when quantum computers become more capable and can calculate the private key for any given address on other distributed ledgers, your IOTA's will be safe.
 * The cost for this protection is the inconvenience of having to inclued a transaction in your signed bundle which moves your remaining (unspent) balance to a new address.

-### Lets Make a Signed Transaction Bundle

-#### Install NodeJS on your airgapped machine and your online machine as well.
-* You are probably wondering, how am I supposed to install software on an airgapped machine that does not connect to the Internet?
-* Well your airgapped machine is not airgapped until you say it's airgapped so for right now it's ok to connect to the Internet.
-* When all the software is installed and you are ready to sign transactions, then you simply pull the plug on the Internet and never connnect to it again.
-* Then you will create new seeds and new addresses from behind the airgap and use these instead of the experimental ones you are playing with now.
-* If you are using a PrivateKeyVault or a raspberry pi 2 then NodeJS installation instructions are [here](https://github.com/johnshearing/PrivateKeyVault#install-nodejs-and-npm).
-* Othewise download NodeJS for your system [here](https://nodejs.org/en/download/).

 #### Reference Materials
 * The following are reference materials for HTML, CSS, JavaScript, NodeJS, MongoDB, and REST-API.
 * You will not need them to follow this tutorial but it will help when you want to start following your own ideas.